 An injunction is a court order that directs a particular person not to have any contact with you.
 You have the right to file a petition to ask the court to issue an injunction against a person who has been physically violent with you, has placed you in fear of physical violence, or is stalking you.

-The purpose of an injunction is to legally prevent that person from having contact with you by ordering them to stay away from your home, your car, your place of employment, and other places the court finds necessary.
+The purpose of an injunction is to legally prevent a person from having contact with you by ordering them to stay away from your home, your car, your place of employment, and other places the court finds necessary.
 That person is forbidden to contact you by phone, email, or in person.
 Injunctions can also include other relief that the court feels is appropriate.
 If you are under the age of 18, ask the Clerk about an adult filing on your behalf.

 To pursue an Injunction for Protection: